420: Unit 4

-The 11-page handout I gave you on the New Deal for Blacks, etc., except for the last document on Keynesian Economics
+The handout I gave you on the New Deal for Blacks, etc., except for the last document on Keynesian Economics

 The Upswing, a new book by Robert Putnam & Shaylyn Romney Garrett looks at national trends since the later years of the 19th century and sees an “upswing” in social conditions in the middle of the 20th century.
 The book presents data showing improved conditions for Black Americans in the areas of health, education, economics and voting.
 All Americans, they find, made progress in these areas, but progress among Blacks was greater, and in each area they closed the gap with whites.
 “In measure after measure, the rate of positive change was actually faster in the decades preceding the civil rights revolution than in the decades that followed.
 And in many cases, progress then stopped or reversed” (Putnam & Romney Garrett, 241).
 What happened in the 30s and 40s to cause this?

 32. New Deal: Final Assessment--Solving the Riddle of Recovery?